Cannonball Read 18

 About Jen K

 I’ve been around off and on since the first year of CBR, and it and books have been a constant in my life through multiple moves and a major career change.
-I have a Siamese cat named Dany as a roommate, and still think they did Jon Snow wrong.
-Fantasy, specific types of sci-fi, historical fiction (especially mysteries) and romance (mostly historical) tend to be my go to genres now a days.
+I live with 3 cats, Dany, Jace and Jorah.
+Fantasy, specific types of sci-fi, historical fiction (especially mysteries) and romance tend to be my go to genres now a days.
+(Learn more about this Cannonballer: Jen K's Quick Questions interview.)

 Jen K's Reviews: